 NYSERDA has selected Common Energy to provide clean energy for the New York's Solar for All program.
 Common Energy will provide the electricity from the solar farms on West State Street Ext. in Johnstown NY.
 The electricity from the solar farms will be purchased by NYSERDA on behalf of approximately 7,000 low to moderate income households across the state.
 Households that qualify under NYSERDA rules will receive the electricity at no cost.

-Common Energy was selected to participate in the Solar for All Program as the result of competitive bidding process under New York State procurement rules.
+Common Energy was selected to participate in the Solar for All Program as the result of a competitive bidding process under New York State procurement rules.
 Common Energy and NYSERDA have entered into contracts under which NYSERDA will purchase the output from approximately 6,000 of the more than 10,000 solar panels at the solar farms.

 “Common Energy is pleased to have been selected as an electricity provider under the Solar for All program,” said Malcolm Bliss, Common Energy’s Vice President of Partnerships.
 “With the participation of residents across income levels, Common Energy continues to serve more community solar subscribers in New York State than any other organization.”